aantron/luv/README.md

 such as [Lwt][lwt].
 To that end, Luv is...

-- **Minimalist** &mdash; Luv only takes care of inherent libuv headaches, such as memory management, building as little else as possible over libuv.
+- **Minimalist** &mdash; Luv only takes care of inherent libuv headaches, such as memory management, adding as little else as possible over libuv.
 - **Unopinionated** &mdash; Luv avoids committing to design decisions beyond those dictated by libuv and OCaml.
 - **Maintainable** &mdash; Luv uses [Ctypes][ctypes] to minimize the amount of C